McMasterRS/lm_building-modern-SPAs/dark-light-mode.md

 Next, we will read the value of the media `prefers-color-scheme` query and save it as a Boolean constant whose value is true if the user currently has dark mode enabled on their system.
 We will also use the React state hook to create a `mode` constant with a `null` initial value and a `setColor` function that is used to update the `mode` constant.

-Add the following lines of the code at the top of the `App` function:
+Add the following lines of the code at the top of the `Template` function:
 ```
 const prefersDarkMode = useMediaQuery('(prefers-color-scheme: dark)')